 And I read today that Obama has appointed Al Gore to head up a green inaugural ball.

-And Al Gore has convinced Obama that I don't think they convince him, but this Kyoto thing and cap and trade, Obama can't wait.
+And Al Gore has convinced Obama that, well, I don't even have to convince him, but this Kyoto thing and cap and trade, Obama can't wait.

 And that's a misnomer because green does not mean more energy.